MarianRadu29/MaT--Maintenanc-Web-Tool/README.md

 ### Hardware interface
 - The application will run on a server.
 - The application will require an internet connection to send emails.
-- The application will require a computer or mobile device to access the user interface.
+- The application will require a computer or mobile device to access the userData interface.
 ### Software interface
 - The application will use a REST API to communicate with the server.
 - The application will use HTML CSS for awesome design.
-- The application will use JavaScript to interact with the user interface.
+- The application will use JavaScript to interact with the userData interface.
 ### Communication interface
 - The application will use HTTP to communicate with the server.
 - The application will use JSON to send and receive data.